-Assessing structural and complex nonstructural risk requires the services of a professional engineer or other design professional to accurately evaluate and design reasonable mitigation measures.
-Below is a list of mitigation solutions; however, the list is not all-inclusive.
+Assessing structural and complex nonstructural risk requires the services of a structural engineer or other design professional to accurately evaluate and design reasonable mitigation measures.
+Below is a list of potential mitigation solutions; however, the list is not all-inclusive.
 For additional guidance on structural risks, please see the Quick Reference Guide: STRUCTURE in this program.

-By performing a minimum of one retrofit item on this list, organizations will be eligible for recognition as a Ready Business - STRUCTURE.
+By performing a minimum of one retrofit item on this list, businesses and organizations will be eligible for recognition as a Ready Business - STRUCTURE.